 I hope this list of work-from-home opportunities will come in handy.
 If you have any questions on this article, or in general, please feel free to leave me a comment below.

-I wish you all the best of success and may 2017 treat you especially good!
+I wish you all the best of success in your job search and may 2018 treat you especially good!

 I hope I will get the honor to help YOU achieving your online success.